hindu-comm/mail_stream_advaita-l/2017/10/Advaita_-_explained_/255__Sriram_Sankaranaraya.md

 On Thu, Oct 19, 2017 at 12:04 AM, Praveen R. Bhat via Advaita-l < advaita-l at lists.advaita-vedanta.org> wrote:

-> ​Namaste Subbuji,
+> Namaste Subbuji,
 >
 > Thanks for this video link; its a very rare pleasure to see HH speak on
-> Vedanta in a public forum.​
+> Vedanta in a public forum.
 >
 > Kind rgds,
 > --Praveen R. Bhat